Get insider access

 3.32 dB

-The JBL PartyBox Stage 320 has a good dynamics performance.
+The JBL PartyBox Stage 320 has a great dynamics performance.
 It can get loud enough to fill a larger-sized room with sound, though there is some compression in the bass range as you crank the volume up.

 Active Features